Find out about the latest news and developments from C3 BIOTECH

 ADVANCED SYNTHETIC FUELS

-Through its Visiting Scientists Program and Research Grants, ONR-Global has funded researchers from C3 BIOTECH Ltd/The University of Manchester, in a coordinated effort with the United Kingdom’s Defense Science and Technology Laboratory (DSTL), to develop biosynthetic routes to important aviation precursors.
+Through its Visiting Scientists Program and Research Grants, ONR-Global has funded researchers from C3 BIOTECH Ltd/The University of Manchester, in a coordinated effort with the United Kingdom’s Defence Science and Technology Laboratory (DSTL), to develop biosynthetic routes to important aviation precursors.

 As the commercial partner, C3 BIOTECH is tasked with developing scaled manufacturing pathways for aviation fuel.